NoNotNotes/Mneme/Garden/05/index.md

 aliases:
   - medsurg
 ---
+**Medical-Surgical Nursing** makes up the largest bulk of nursing education, and the [[pnle|PNLE]] and NCLEX-RN.
+These are topics surrounding **physiological integrity**, **physiology and pathophysiology of all body systems**, **perioperative nursing**, and **emergency nursing**.

-The list of topics included in this list is primarily based on Brunner and Suddarth's Textbook of Medical-Surgical Nursing.
-I've removed some topics I personally don't believe will be appearing on the board exam, but I'll check other content outlines to determine if I have any missing topics.
+The list of topics included in this list is primarily based on **Brunner and Suddarth's Textbook of Medical-Surgical Nursing**.
+Given the sheer volume of information regarding this field, there are many notes yet to be completed.
+Many notes are published but remain lackluster, with only superficial-level details provided.
+I'll be updating all of them in time.

->[!TIP] What are Ratings?
+>[!TIP] Ratings?
 >**Ratings** are based on a very limited sample size of lecturers (four!) who have rated a topic's **relevance to the board exam** from the options "*Low Priority*" (1), "*Nice to Know*" (3), and "*Must Know*" (5).
 I'll keep asking around for more input from reviewers!

 | Chapter                                                | Topic                                                   | Rating | Status |